-Session Analysis involves studying multiple single-user transactions, live or replayed based on certain criteria (e.g., error message present, drop-off at buy button).
-They can reveal a great deal of information about the user’s path and how to correct flow problems.
-Session analysis tools like TeaLeaf® are good tools for transactional sites and web applications.
+Session analysis involves studying multiple single-user transactions, live or replayed, based on certain criteria (e.g., error message present, drop-off at buy button).
+They can reveal information about the user’s path and how to correct flow problems.

 6. Online Surveys

-Companies like ForeSee Results provide a variety of intercept survey options integrating best practices from web analytics, market research and other tools, such as the University of Michigan’s American Customer Satisfaction Index (ACSI), to help companies convert satisfaction data into user-driven web development strategies.
+Companies like Qualtrics provide various intercept survey options integrating best practices from web analytics, market research and other tools, such as the University of Michigan’s American Customer Satisfaction Index (ACSI), to help companies convert satisfaction data into user-driven web development strategies.

 7. A/B and Multivariate Testing

 A/B and multivariate testing allow alternative designs to be tested and measured with a small segment of users.
 Tools like Google Optimize and VWO are just a few available options.

 The beauty of A/B and multivariate testing is they offer the ability to isolate and assess the performance of virtually every element of a website, landing page or application.